ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_navigator_plugin.rst

       }
     }

 Note that here you can also see the ``initializeGoalPose`` method called.
-This method will set the goal parameters for this navigator onto the blackboard and reset important state information to cleanly re-use a behavior tree without old state information, as shown below:
+This method will set the goal parameters for this navigator onto the blackboard and reset important state information to cleanly reuse a behavior tree without old state information, as shown below:

 .. code-block:: c++